vivickysummer/gcnotes/addseaflux.md

 make install
 cd ..
 ```
-it would be quite quick if you have compile and build before, since only changed part need to be re-compiled.
+it would be quite quick if you have compile and build before, since only changed codes need to be re-compiled.
 ### 5. change HEMCO Configuration file
 ```
 vi HEMCO_Config.rc
 ```
-firstly, add your species in **LINE 129**, here I add CH3I
+firstly, add your species in **LINE 129**, here I add **CH3I**
 ```
 101     SeaFlux                : on    DMS/ACET/ALD2/MENO3/ETNO3/MOH/CH3I
 ```